gerpy/rpm-install/README.md

 For **Megadrive**, due to the super heavy use of dithering to overcome the low 61 simultaneous color display, I prepend a **`jinc2-dedither`** pass, which arguably produce way less artifacts than **`mdapt`** (on text in particular).
 It is kind of heretic but it helps preserving better details than blurring everything under heavy RC/composite stuff.

-> In addition to this shader settings, it is possible to add nostalgy by using **video filters (CPU)** (saved as content directory overrides).
-I would try :
-> - An RC Blargg filter for 8 bits
-> - Composite for 16 bits
-> - RGB or nothing for 32+ bits

 ### Filters

-Not really saders, but let's put this section here as filters are closely related to proper shaders I stored them as **content directory overrides** and not core overrides.
-Shaders above are used to evocate how a CRT screen displays things (with a mask, scanlines, glows and such).
-I use filters to simulate how the video signal is transmitted to the screen, with more or less degradation, assuming *RF < Composite < S-Video < RGB < Perfect (no filter)*.
+Not really saders, but let's put this section here as filters are closely related to proper shaders I stored them as **content directory overrides**.
+Thus they get stored in the same configuration files as platform scaling settings.
+The shaders above are meant to evocate how a phosphore CRT screen displays things (with a mask, scanlines, glow and such).

+In addition, I use filters to simulate how the video signal is transmitted to the screen, with more or less degradation, assuming *RF < Composite < S-Video < RGB < Perfect (no filter)*.
 I'm using the following filters in Settings > Video Filter.
 I beleive that there are ways to fine tune everything but I keep it basic.

 | Filter | Platform |
 | -------- | ------- |